Mariners snag highly-rated shortstop on first day of international signing period

 On tap

-The Mariners continue their nine-game homestand by opening a three-game series agains the Los Angeles Angels of Anaheim on Tuesday.
+The Mariners continue their nine-game homestand by opening a three-game series against the Los Angeles Angels of Anaheim on Tuesday.

 Scheduled pitchers for the 7:10 p.m. first pitch are Andrew Heaney (4-5, 3.95 ERA) for the Angels and Wade LeBlanc (3-0, 3.38) for the Mariners.